Published February 2019:

 Want to read about Bay Area coffee, here’s how you can order the book: https://www.arcadiapublishing.com/Products/9781467140614

-Coming April 2020: coffee book presentation for the Book Club of California.
+April 20: Presentation for the Book Club of California in San Francisco.

-For more info about the upcoming fall-2 session and to enroll: https://olli.sfsu.edu/courses
+For more info about the OLLI program and the upcoming spring session, please see: https://olli.sfsu.edu/courses

 (Additional days/dates may be available upon request.
 Monika’s generally not available Tuesdays or Fridays.)